oroinc/documentation/frontend/javascript/index.rst

 JS Templates (Underscore.js)
 ----------------------------

 For Front-rendered templates, Oro applications use Underscore.js templates.
-JS templates belong to specific JS components defined as RequireJS modules and can be overridden the same way as any other RequireJS modules.
+JS templates belong to specific JS components defined as JS modules and can be overridden the same way as any other JS modules.

 Fore more details see:
     - |Underscore.js template function documentation|
     - :ref:`JavaScript Modularity of OroPlatform based applications<dev-doc-frontend-javascript-modularity>`
-    - :ref:`Overriding RequireJS modules<dev-doc-frontend-overriding-requirejs-modules>`
+    - :ref:`Overriding JS modules<dev-doc-frontend-overriding-js-modules>`

 .. _frontend-architecture-page-layout-view: